rkr8/Elo/README.md

 ## About

-This is a small recreation of the Elo rating system.
+This is an easy-to-use library for the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system).

 ## [Building and Installation](BUILD.md)